-2.1 STATEMENT OF COMPLIANCE
+2.1 Statement of compliance

-The financial statements of The Okomu Oil Palm Company Plc have been prepared in accordance with International Financial Reporting Standards (IFRS) as issued by the International Accounting Standards Additional information required by the Board (IASB). provision of the Companies and Allied Matters Act 2020, and the Financial Reporting Council of Nigeria Act No. 6, 2011.
+The financial statements of The Okomu Oil Palm Company Plc have been prepared in accordance with International Financial Reporting Standards (IFRS) as issued by the International Accounting Standards Board (IASB).
+Additional information required by the provision of the Companies and Allied Matters Act 2020, and the Financial Reporting Council of Nigeria Act No. 6, 2011.
 The financial statements comprise the statement of profit or loss and other comprehensive income, statement of financial position, statement of changes in equity, statement of cashflows and explanatory notes.

-The financial statements have been prepared on a historical cost basis and fair value except for harvested produce (rubber) carried at fair value.
+"The financial statements have been prepared on a historical cost basis except for biological assets carried at fair value less costs to sell.